USPS Building Bridges Special Postal Cancellation Series: History

 "Building Bridges of Peace Month" and children from the elementary schools drew art on the theme and created a "Wall of Life" across public spaces and bank lobbies.

 The Valley Yellow Pages devoted 50 pages and a front cover of its Contra Costa County Central Yellow Pages book to a Building Bridges Recognition Series, recognizing the executive directors of over 50 different non-profit organizations and government agencies in the county with the symbol and a description of the non-profit organizations program.

 The Building Bridges symbol was designed by Karen Earle Lile and Kendall Ross Bean.
 It was first used in a video broadcast produced by Lile for the City of Oakland's KTOP TV, a Government-access television station as a promotional piece for a one time festival proclaimed the "21 Days of Light" by Elihu Harris in a Mayor's Proclamation. in the City of Oakland from Jan 2–22, 1994.
-Over the years, other postmasters collaborated with the independent Art Director and designer, Lile, to create additional postal cancellations with the Building Bridges symbol and name on postal stations on land and on the water.
+Over the years, other postmasters collaborated with the conceptual artist, art director and designer, Lile, to create additional postal cancellations with the Building Bridges symbol and name on postal stations on land and on the water.